1 -

 reported by the Icelandic historian Arc Frode, is very well explained.

-It contains moreover TWO translations of Guiot's description of the
+It contains moreover TWO translations of Guyot's description of the

 medieval compass dated 1200 (published in